U.S. data drags oil lower; dollar up after Fed minutes

 Lower-than-expected UK inflation data weighed on sterling, which gave up the previous day's gains.

-On Wall Street, IBM fell 7.7 percent, dragging blue-chips lower a day after the company missed revenue expectations.
+On Wall Street, IBM fell 7.6 percent, dragging blue chips lower a day after the company missed revenue expectations.
 On Tuesday, the S&P 500 posted the biggest daily gain since late March.

-Stocks extended losses when oil prices fell further, but the S&P 500 shifted in and out of losses after the Fed minutes.
+Stocks extended losses when oil prices fell further, but the S&P 500 shifted in and out of losses after the Fed minutes and ended down less than a point.

 "This is consistent with the Fed's rhetoric that they will continue to gradually raise interest rates.
 A lot has to happen for the Fed not to move again in December," said Ryan Sweet, head of monetary policy research at Moody's Analytics in West Chester, Pennsylvania.